How we tested

 None of the warmers affected tortilla flavor, but cooling times were a different story.
 The two plastic warmers were the first to chill, in about 20 minutes; their thin sides did little to retain heat.
 Next, the foil packet cooled at 45 minutes.
 Both the terra-cotta and ceramic warmers beat the foil packet, lasting 50 minutes and 1 hour, respectively, but any longer and the tortillas turned dry or soggy.

 One model remained: the fabric warmer, which resembles a Technicolor pita pocket.
 After the fabric warmer spent 30 seconds in the microwave, impressed testers watched the clock until its tortillas finally chilled to lukewarm, an hour and a half later.
 The secret is its layered sides: Two layers of fabric sandwich a sheet of plastic; the plastic and outer layer of fabric insulate, and the internal layer of fabric wicks away moisture from the tortillas but holds it nearby, creating a warm, moist environment that kept them hot, soft, and pliable.

 To top it off, this warmer was the only one with clear cooking instructions (printed directly on its side).
-At 12 inches it fit 30 tortillas, enough for a fiesta, and was the only warmer large enough to fit 10-inch burrito-size wraps.
+At 12 inches it fit 30 tortillas and was the only warmer large enough to fit 10-inch burrito-size wraps.
 Our winner is inexpensive; it works in the microwave and can be tossed right in the washing machine with your oven mitts.
-Aluminum foil works fine for less than 30 minutes, but our winning warmer keeps tortillas hot and pliable three times longer, so you can prep the rest of dinner, or better yet, mix a margarita.
+Aluminum foil works fine for less than 30 minutes, but our winning warmer keeps tortillas hot and pliable three times longer, so you can prep the rest of dinner after you heat them up.